Oscar Slater

-Oscar Joseph Slater (8 January 1872 – 31 January 1948) was the victim of a miscarriage of justice in Scotland.
+Oscar Joseph Slater (8 January 1872 – 31 January 1948) was the victim of a notorious miscarriage of justice in Scotland.
 Wrongly convicted of murder and sentenced to death, he was freed after almost two decades of hard labour at Scotland’s HM Prison Peterhead through the efforts of multiple journalists, lawyers, and writers, including Sherlock Holmes author Sir Arthur Conan Doyle.

 Early life

 He was born Oskar Josef Leschziner in Oppeln, Upper Silesia, Germany, to a Jewish family.
 Around 1893, possibly to evade military service, he moved to London, where he purportedly worked as a bookmaker using various names, including Anderson, before settling on Slater for official purposes.
 He was prosecuted for alleged malicious wounding in 1896 and assault in 1897 but was acquitted in both cases.

 In 1899, Slater moved to Edinburgh and by 1901 was living in Glasgow.
 He was known to be a well-dressed dandy, who billed himself variously as a dentist and a dealer in precious stones, but was believed to earn his living as a gambler.